 Worth getting out of bed for

 The Henrietta Hotel sits within an orbit of London’s best restaurants.
-For just-so steak hit Flat Iron next door; for fine Brit fare, the Ivy’s Market Grill is a few doors down (the restaurant’s noted flagship is just a five-minute walk away); for oysters every which way (try them grilled), and a host of other seafood specials, see the genial hosts at The Oystermen Seafood Bar & Kitchenover the road; and romantic French eatery Clos Maggiore is in the next street.
+For just-so steak hit Flat Iron next door; for fine Brit fare, the Ivy Market Grill is a few doors down (the restaurant’s noted flagship is just a five-minute walk away); for oysters every which way (try them grilled), and a host of other seafood specials, see the genial hosts at The Oystermen Seafood Bar & Kitchenover the road; and romantic French eatery Clos Maggiore is in the next street.
 Lauded Indian restaurant Dishoom, 18th-century dining institution Rules; iconic French dining spot Le Garrick; fine African fare at The Barbary; beloved seafood stop J Sheekey and the Seven Dials outpost of top-drawer steakhouse Hawksmoor all require minimal effort to reach.
 Still hungry?
 Brilliant burger joint MeatLiquor and ritzy Italian Margot are a short wander away, brunching spot Christopher’s, well-regarded Italian Polpo, Balthazar, Native, Barrafina, Frenchie… We really could go on and on.
 The bottom line is: you’re unlikely to go hungry here.

-There’s a clutch of chain cafes close by the hotel: Caffe Nero, Paul’s bakery… Walk a little further for a better cup of joe – Monmouth Coffee, Notes and Coffee Island all fill their cups with much better beans.
+There’s a clutch of chain cafés close by the hotel: Caffe Nero, Paul’s bakery… Walk a little further for a better cup of joe – Monmouth Coffee, Notes and Coffee Island all fill their cups with much better beans.
 For light lunches, try the healthy Wild Food Cafe in Neal’s Yard.

 Bursting at the seams with must-try restaurants, Covent Garden’s a little lighter on write-home-about bars.
 It has some solid old-school pubs: Lamb & Flag is an ancient pub with a warm welcoming ambience, unlike back in the day when it was the domain of drunk bare-knuckle fighters.
 Porterhouse is more modern, but nonetheless cosy, given a spot of sparkle by polished-copper knick-knacks.
 Our top tip is to swoop down the Strand and along Villiers Street to join the thirsty throng at Gordon’s Wine Bar.
 Or experience the Gallic surliness of the server behind the counter at the oldest wine bar in London, Le Beaujolais.
 Est. 1986, Freud Bar on Shaftesbury Avenue isn't technically a secret, but you may miss it as it's hidden down a narrow stairway.